finopsfoundation/framework/_capabilities/establish-finops-culture.md

 ## Definition
-_definition for this Capability.  the objective here is to capture the "What" (**not** the "How") for this Capability._
+The word "_Kuleana_" is Hawaiian for "Responsibility".
+Kuleana encourages us to be accountable for all that we do and is the "ability to respond" to whatever is happening.

+With this in mind, this capability is about creating a movement to establish cultures of accountability so that your organization understands the practice of cloud cost management is really about leveraging FinOps to accelerate the creation of business value.

+An organization's FinOps culture embraces a long term roadmap of transformation and continuous improvement across all [the FinOps Domains](https://www.finops.org/framework/domains/) at each stage of [FinOps Maturity](https://www.finops.org/framework/maturity-model/).

+It requires finding allies in the face of opposition, winning over detractors during times of change, defining a common language, creating metrics to prove value, building enablement strategies to elevate stakeholder teams, and developing communication programs to inspire [the FinOps Personas](https://www.finops.org/framework/personas/) in your organization.

+At its core, FinOps is a cultural movement because the practice of Finops is more than a technology solution or a checklist you hand to your teams.
+It’s a living, breathing way of approaching the cloud and cloud financial management made possible by the collaboration of finance, engineering and executive leadership through the FinOps Framework.

 ## Maturity Assessment
 #### Crawl
-* Engineers are not familiar with what FinOps is and their role within it
+* Engineers are not familiar with what FinOps is and their role within it.
-* FinOps metrics are available to teams but there is no set ritual followed by engineers around the metrics
+* FinOps metrics are available to teams but there is no set ritual followed by engineers around the metrics.
-* Leadership is sold on the idea of FinOps but is not yet providing the buyin required
+* Leadership is sold on the idea of FinOps but is not yet providing the buyin required.
 * Finance and engineers are only just starting to meet.

 #### Walk
 * Engineers actively engage the FinOps processes, they understand the importance of FinOps within the business.
-* FinOps metrics are “just another operational metric” teams monitor and optimise this metric
+* FinOps metrics are “just another operational metric” teams monitor and optimise this metric.
 * Leadership is actively supporting FinOps in the organisation.
-They make decisions on the Iron Triangle by insisting on knowing the cost impact and business value of the decision
+They make decisions on the Iron Triangle by insisting on knowing the cost impact and business value of the decision.
-* Engineering and Finance are aware of each other and understand what motivators drive each other
+* Engineering and Finance are aware of each other and understand what motivators drive each other.
+* Leadership celebrate FinOps success and celebrate/reward teams who have wins.

 #### Run
+* Engineers consider financial impact during each life-cycle.
 * Engineers are actively looking for FinOps opportunities, reversing the flow of questions from finance to engineers more to engineers towards finance.
-Engineers proactively confirm budget and highlight changes that will impact costs
+Engineers proactively confirm budget and highlight changes that will impact costs.
-* Unit Metrics are made available to core cloud spend, allowing deeper conversation into cost efficiency
-* Leadership celebrate FinOps success and celebrate/reward teams who have wins
-* Finance feel very comfortable with collaborating with teams
+* FinOps team advocates with Engineering teams for investment for solid financial endeavors.
+- Business/Product Owners understand that their design decisions drive cost.
+0000